Quentin Roosevelt: Air service in France

 He was reckless to such a degree that his commanding officers had to caution him repeatedly about the senselessness of his lack of caution.
 His bravery was so notorious that we all knew he would either achieve some great spectacular success or be killed in the attempt.
 Even the pilots in his own flight would beg him to conserve himself and wait for a fair opportunity for a victory.
 But Quentin would merely laugh away all serious advice.

 Quentin's plane (a Nieuport 28) was shot down in aerial combat over Chamery, a hamlet of Coulonges-en-Tardenois (now Coulonges-Cohan).
 He was killed by two machine gun bullets which struck him in the head.
 The German military buried him with full battlefield honors.
 Since the plane had crashed so near the front lines, they used two pieces of basswood saplings, bound together with wire from his Nieuport, to fashion a cross for his grave.
 For propaganda purposes, they made a postcard of the dead pilot and his plane.
 However, this was met with shock in Germany, which still held Theodore Roosevelt in high respect and was impressed that a former president's son died on active duty.
 According to his service record, the site was at Marne Grave #1 Isolated Commune #102, Coulongue Aisne.
 The French government posthumously awarded him the Croix de Guerre with Palm.

 Final combat flight and death

-Three German pilots have been credited with Quentin Roosevelt's shootdown and death at various times, and all three may have been responsible.
-Leutnant Karl Thom of Jasta 21, one of the leading German flying aces of the war, was in the vicinity with confirmed kills nearby; he was often credited with the downing but never made a formal claim.
-Leutnant Christian Donhauser of Jasta 17 claimed credit and later publicized himself as Roosevelt's killer.
-Sergeant Carl Graeper of Jasta 50 also claimed responsibility, though if he did fire the fatal shots, it would have been his only victory of the war.
-All three may have been engaged in the dogfight in which Roosevelt was killed.
+Three German pilots have been credited with Quentin Roosevelt's shootdown at various times, and all three may have taken part in the dogfight in which he was killed.
+The National Museum of the United States Air Force credits Leutnant Karl Thom of Jasta 21, one of the leading German flying aces of the war.
+Leutnant Christian Donhauser of Jasta 17 publicly claimed to have shot down and killed Roosevelt.
+Sergeant Carl Graeper is generally identified with the non-commissioned officer named Greper whom German wartime reports credited with the victory.